Jhertz2/cs249-assignment2/README.md

 # Deer Detection Final Project
 John Alling \
-Dovran Amanov
+Dovran Amanov \

 This code was heavily influenced by the work for assignment-2, but utilizing the transfer learning component to be for a deer detection system.
 Many thanks to Srivatsan Krishnan for creating the assignment which we have adapted.
+### Colab Notebook
+A link to the colab notebook used for this transfer learning process can be found [here](https://colab.research.google.com/drive/1WLb8Krss2caHLT4vQ3pwjzxyIxZJ69DW?usp=sharing)

 # ----- Original README -----
 # CS249-Assignment 2